oceanprotocol-archive/OEPs/6/README.md

 * ***Simple Merge***

-The simple merge or XOR-Join pattern use only one of the paths without any synchronization in order to proceed the  next task.
+The simple merge or XOR-Join pattern uses only one of the paths without any synchronization in order to proceed the  next task.
 For example, payment could be performed by bank transfer or credit card.

 ![Workflow Control Patterns](imgs/patterns.png)